ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 ## Command Query Responsibility Segregation (CQRS) pattern

 When doing event sourcing and domain driven design, we event source the aggregates or root entities.
 Aggregate creates events that are persisted.
-On top of the simple create, update and read by ID operation, the business requirements want to perform complext queries that can't be answered by a single aggregate.
+On top of the simple create, update and read by ID operations, the business requirements want to perform complex queries that can't be answered by a single aggregate.
 By just using event sourcing to be able to respond to a query like what are the orders of a customer, then we have to rebuild the history of all orders and filter per customer.
 It is a lot of computation.
 This is linked to the problem of having conflicting domain model between query and persistence.
-Command Query Responsibility Segregation, CQRS, separates the read from the write model.
+Command Query Responsibility Segregation, CQRS, separates the "command" operations, used to update application state (also named the 'write model'), from the "query/read" operations (the 'read model').
+Updates are done as state notification events (change of state), and are persisted in the event log/store.
+On the read side you have the option of persisting the state in different stores optimized for how other applications may query/read the data.

+The CQRS application pattern is frequently associated with event sourcing.

 The following figure presents the high level principles:

 ![](./cqrs.png)